Skip to Content

 Rinse pomfret under water, and pat dry with paper towels.
 With a sharp knife, cut diagonal crisscross cuts on both sides of the fish.

-In a shallow non stick cooking pan, add 4 tbsp of vegetable oil, and allow it to heat up on medium high heat.
+In a shallow non stick cooking pan, add 4 tablespoon of vegetable oil, and allow it to heat up on medium high heat.
 Add pomfret, with cornstarch side facing down, to pan and allow it to pan fry for 10 minutes.
 During this time, we are going to add cornstarch.

 Over the pomfret, add the remaining cornstarch to a fine mesh strainer and tap the side with one hand.
 Add salt as desired.